How To Apply For Academic Jobs In Linguistics

 b.
 Situate your research in its broad context, emphasizing why anyone would have gotten interested in your specific question in the first place.
 Go lightly on the endless details of the dissertation project, emphasizing the lively examples that illuminate your general point.
 Be sure to provide enough background that people who are linguists, but not in your specialization, will find the talk intelligible.

 I personally prefer talks of type (b).
 But I have seen people get jobs giving talks of type (a).
-Which one works best depends partly on you and partly on the department you are visiting.
+Which one works best depends on you, on the subfield you’re in, and on the department you are visiting.

-A compromise suggested by Carson Schutze, is 10 minutes of difficult stuff in the middle, to establish your credentials, with the rest addressed to a general linguistic audience.
+A compromise is 10 minutes of difficult stuff in the middle, to establish your credentials, with the rest addressed to a general linguistic audience.

-In any event, it is helpful to ask around and find out what the department is like.
+In any event, it is helpful to ask around and find out what the department is like — the search committee chair probably will not mind giving you advice.
 It is particularly good to know how much background knowledge your audience is likely to command, so you can pitch the talk appropriately.

 13. The Race is Not Always to the Swift